ArtifexSoftware/mupdf/docs/src/mutool-object-protocols.rst

 Embedded File Params Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Historical equivalent to Filespec Params Object.
+Historical equivalent to FileSpec Params Object.
 This `Object` contains metadata about a filespec, it has properties for:

 `filename`
     The name of the embedded file.